catid/snowshoe/README.md

 diminishing returns in terms of real security, and math over Fp^2 is the same as grade-school complex math (a + b*i).

+Multiplication over Fp^2 takes about 66 cycles on a Sandy Bridge processor, whereas multiplication on well-chosen Fp of the same size takes 55 cycles.
+[17] This performance loss is more than compensated for by faster field inversions and allowing for efficient endomorphisms.

 ## Choosing Endomorphism Dimensions